Canadian Army Trophy: CAT '89

 The United Kingdom did not field a team during the 1989 competition held on Range 9 at Bergen-Hohne.
 It was the only time that night battle runs were incorporated into the competition.
 Cat '89 was won by the Dutch 41 Tankbat Alfa esquadron.

 CAT '91

 The United States and United Kingdom did not field teams due to the Gulf War, and hence it was a competition solely between Leopard 1 and Leopard 2 tanks.
 This was to be the last competition as the 4 Canadian Mechanized Brigade Group left Germany in 1993, resulting in the end of the CAT competitions.

 CANAM Cup

 In 1997 the competition began again, but only between the United States and Canada as the CANAM Cup.
 The Canadians won in 1997, 2000, and 2002.
 The American teams won in 1999 and 2003.

+CAT '24

+Since 2017, NATO resumed its organized tank competition, also in Latvia, under the name ‘Iron Spear.’
+In 2023, a British crew operating the Challenger 2 tank scored the most points.
+In 2024, the competition has reverted to its original name.
+The objective of the CAT 24 tank maneuvers is to jointly work on tactics, techniques, and procedures.